puppetlabs/puppetdb/documentation/configure.markdown

 ### `dlo-compression-threshold`

+**Note**: This setting is deprecated and ignored by PuppetDB.
+It will be removed from PuppetDB in a future release.

 This setting specifies the maximum duration to keep messages in the dead-letter office before archiving them.
 This process will check for compressible messages on startup and after every `gc-interval`, but